The American Journal of Semiotics

 Regarding all other stylistic, grammatical, and syntactical matters not discussed in the SSA Style Sheet, The American Journal of Semiotics has adopted (as of June 2021) the Chicago Manual of Style, 17th edition, as its standard set of guidelines.
 TAJS editors will conform any text accepted for publication to CMOS recommendations, except for matters related either to bibliographical citations and references or to the placement of punctuation marks relative to quotation marks, the two matters regulated by the SSA Style Sheet.
 Authors are encouraged to consult CMOS 17 whenever in doubt about style, syntax, grammar, and punctuation.

 Principle of Historical Layering

-All manuscript submissions and inquiries should be addressed to the Managing Associate Editor.
+All submissions and inquiries should be sent by email to the Editor-in-Chief: